percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 #### Node-service relationship

-Starting with PMM 2.40.0, you click on the link in the **Node Name** column to view the node on which a specific service is running and analyze how node-level resource utilization impacts the performance of those services.
+Starting with PMM 2.40.0, you can click on the link in the **Node Name** column to view the node on which a specific service is running and analyze how node-level resource utilization impacts the performance of those services.

 Understanding the relationship between nodes and services is key to gaining insights into the distribution and performance of individual services across nodes.